JonEgit/RE-electricity-prediction/README.md

 1. Finalized dashboard

 ## Content of this repository:
-The goal of this repository is to present the final product, it contains the following parts for its implementaion:
+The goal of this repository is to present the final product, it contains the following parts for its implementation:
 1. Already cleaned data for modeling and dashboard creation (no external data download required)
 1. Jupyter Notebook to train and recreate the final model and to save it in the given folderstructure
 1. Python scripts: API and visualization functions